magicsandbox-ai/magicsandbox/apps/Docs/apps.md

 Those are all the keys in a Magic App - pretty simple!
 At its core, a Magic App is just typical HTML/CSS/JavaScript along with some metadata.
 What makes a Magic App magical is how it works with the Assistant by creating two global variables:

-- `app.context`: (any) => string, an optionally async function that returns a string giving the Assistant context about your App.
+- `app.context` ((any) => string): an optionally async function that returns a string giving the Assistant context about your App.
 You can think of this like your App's documentation, but it might not be just a hardcoded string - you can update it dynamically based on the current state of your App.
-- `app.api`: { [key: string]: any }, an object that exposes your App's API to the Assistant.
+- `app.api` (object): an object that exposes your App's API to the Assistant.

 Let's look at a simple example: